How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

 Watch for abnormal bleeding patterns.

-Consult your doctor if you feel the device shift.
+Consult your doctor if you feel the device itself.

 Regular check-ups help ensure proper IUD placement.